IceMemeSandwich/CSCI2356Project/README.md

 ### Client-Side

-- [ ] C-01: One square key on the keyboard shall be 50px by 50px.
+- [x] C-01: One square key on the keyboard shall be 50px by 50px. (terry said our size is okay which is not 50x50 - chris)
 - [ ] C-02: The space around each key (above, below, left, and right) shall be 25px.
 - [ ] C-03: The font size for all text, including on the keys, is 2 times the default